viettrungIT3/zoom-chat-app/README.md

 1. Clone the repository
 2. Change the `serverUrl` in `lib/utils/config.dart` to your server's URL

+    (You can use `https://zoom-chat-054288a07b00.herokuapp.com/ for testing with no history messages)
 3. Install dependencies
 4. Run the app